midtown-ai/glossary/glossary/l.md

 # Labor Market Impact

- We investigate the potential implications of [large language models (LLMs)][Large Language Model], such as [Generative Pre-trained Transformers (GPTs)][GPT Model], on the U.S. labor market, focusing on the increased capabilities arising from LLM-powered software compared to LLMs on their own.
+ We investigate the potential implications of [large language models (LLMs)][LLM], such as [Generative Pre-trained Transformers (GPTs)][GPT Model], on the U.S. labor market, focusing on the increased capabilities arising from LLM-powered software compared to LLMs on their own.
 Using a new rubric, we assess occupations based on their alignment with LLM capabilities, integrating both human expertise and GPT-4 classifications.

  **Our findings reveal that around 80% of the U.S. workforce could have at least 10% of their work tasks affected by the introduction of LLMs, while approximately 19% of workers may see at least 50% of their tasks impacted**.